byemaxx/MetaX/Docs/MetaX_Cookbook.md

     1. Build the rank of proteins.
     2. Choose the protein with a higher rank for the shared peptide.

-    - **Methods to Build Protein Rank:**
+    >Methods to Build Protein Rank:
-      - unique_counts: Use the counts of proteins inferred by unique peptides.
+    >- unique_counts: Use the counts of proteins inferred by unique peptides.
-      - all_count: Use the counts of all proteins.
+    >- all_count: Use the counts of all proteins.
-      - unique_intensity: Use the intensity of proteins inferred by unique peptides.
+    >- unique_intensity: Use the intensity of proteins inferred by unique peptides.
-      - shared_intensity: Use the intensity divided by the number of shared peptides for each protein.
+    >- shared_intensity: Use the intensity divided by the number of shared peptides for each protein.

 ### Data preprocessing